 - The name of the college, course, category, and the last rank in the particular college for a particular course will be present in the Karnataka PGCET 2021 cutoff.

 PGCET 2021 Counselling

 The Karnataka PGCET 2021 Counselling process is expected to be conducted after the exams are over.
 The KEA conducts the counselling both through online mode via option entry by candidates.

 There are five stages in the Karnataka PGCET 2021 Counselling process which are the Online Registration, Verification of Documents, Filling of Preference Form, Seat Allotment, and Reporting to the Allotted College.

 Documents which candidates need to submit during Karnataka PGCET Counselling are mentioned as below:

-- Print out of Application Form.
+- Print out of the Karnataka PGCET 2021 Application Form.

-- Original Copy of the Chalan.
+- Original Copy of the Challan.

 - Admit Card.